 In mythology and the art that it inspires, Hermes is often a supporting actor, subsidiary to the main action.
 It was he who led the three goddesses Hera, Athena and Aphrodite to Mount Ida where the shepherd Paris was asked to judge which of them was the most beautiful.
 In an early seventeenth-century painting by the Flemish artist Hendrik van Balen in the Fitzwilliam , he is shown at the far right, having done his job and looking on, curious to see the result of the contest.

-His most popular solo escapade was lavishly painted in the sixteenth century by Paolo Veronese on a large canvas in the Fitzwilliam, left .
+His most popular solo escapade was lavishly painted in the sixteenth century by Paolo Veronese on a large canvas in the Fitzwilliam, above .
 Having fallen in love with the Athenian princess Herse, he enters her chamber to find the way barred by her jealous sister, Aglauros.
 Driven by lust, he taps Aglauros with his caduceus and she turns at once into a black stone.

 As a divine messenger and accompanier of dead souls, Hermes bears a striking similarity to the archangels of Christian imagery.
 In an early sixteenth-century Flemish painting of the Annunciation in the Fitzwilliam , what looks like a statue of the god watches Gabriel bring the news of Christ's conception to Mary, his caduceus dwarfed by the lily that Gabriel holds.
 It is implied that the pagan god is obsolete and impotent within the new Christian context.